 - Year 11 “What Next Assembly” covering decisions for Post 16

-- 1:1 meetings with Giselle Douglas (careers adviser) as and when necessary, throughout year
+- 1:1 meetings with careers adviser as and when necessary, throughout year

 - Prospective 6th form parents evening in November – takes place in sports hall similar to a careers fair model, senior staff introduce the evening and options available, subject staff provide information and guidance to students and parents